UAlberta-NLP/SentiSynset/README.md

 # SentiSynset
 This repository is for the paper Identifying Emotional and Polar Concepts via Synset Translation.
-In the *13th Joint Conference on Lexical and Computational Semantics (\*SEM 2024)*, pages ??? - ???, Mexico City, Mexico.
+In the *13th Joint Conference on Lexical and Computational Semantics (\*SEM 2024)*, Mexico City, Mexico.

 [Poster] [Slides] [Video]